-We may collect some or all of the following data and divided into 4 main sections:
+We may collect some or all of the following data:

 How Do We Use Your Data?

-- Contact you to provide answer to your enquiries.
+- To contact you to provide answers to your enquiries.

-5).
-Under GDPR we will ensure that your personal data is processed lawfully, fairly, and transparently, without adversely affecting your rights.
-We will only process your personal data if at least one of the following basis applies:
+We will ensure that your personal data is processed lawfully, fairly, and transparently, without adversely affecting your rights.
+We will only process your personal data if at least one of the following bases applies: